Alternative versions of Spider-Man: Spider-Man: Fake Red

-In Spider-Man: Fake Red, Spider-Man's suit is found by Yu Onomae, who begins to wear it after Peter Paker threw it away while overtaken by Venom, unwittingly making it so that the hero's absence is unnoticed by the city, as Cindy Moon (who is in love with Peter) looks for him.
+In Spider-Man: Fake Red, Spider-Man's suit is found by Yu Onomae, who begins to wear it after Peter Paker threw it away while overtaken by Venom, unwittingly making it so that the hero's absence is unnoticed by the city, as Cindy Moon looks for him.
 Ultimately Yu faces Venom alone, freeing Peter from the symbiote and allowing him to return as Spider-Man.

 Spider-Man J (Earth-7041)

 This is one of many manga-related Spider-Man series.
 The character later crossed over into the "Spider-Verse" event with the Marvel Mangaverse version and The Manga version.

 Spider-Man Noir (Earth-90214)

 This version of Spider-Man appeared in a four-issue miniseries (February–May 2009) set in the Great Depression Era of New York in the 1930s.
 Aunt May is a speaker for equality and spends time standing on a soap box shouting out her beliefs.
 Uncle Ben was killed by a crime syndicate run by Norman Osborn, a.k.a. the Goblin.
 Shortly afterward, Peter is bitten by a strange spider and endowed with mystical spider-powers.
 He has a wall-crawling ability, increased agility, strength, and a form of spider-sense, and can spray nets of webbing from his hand.
 He dons a black mask, gloves, and a trench coat, and sets out to stop Norman and his gang.

 Other interpretations of this version of Spider-Man appears in the game Spider-Man: Shattered Dimensions and have made further appearances in the Ultimate Spider-Man animated series, and the animated films Spider-Man: Into the Spider-Verse and its sequel Spider-Man: Across the Spider-Verse.